The Path Of Carbon Through The Glycolytic Pathway Is Shown

 Introduction to Glycolysis and Carbon Movement

 Glycolysis, derived from the Greek words glykys (sweet) and lysis (loosening), refers to the splitting of glucose, a six-carbon sugar, into smaller molecules.
-And the process consists of 10 enzymatic steps that transform one molecule of glucose into two molecules of pyruvate, along with the production of ATP and NADH.
+Practically speaking, the process consists of 10 enzymatic steps that transform one molecule of glucose into two molecules of pyruvate, along with the production of ATP and NADH.
 While glycolysis does not directly generate large amounts of ATP, it sets the stage for further energy production in the mitochondria.

 The Ten Steps of Glycolysis: Following the Carbon Trail